bast/talk-complexity/talk.md

 ## Recommendations

-- Keep I/O on the outside and connected
+- Keep I/O on the outside and connected (examples later)
 - Always read/write on the outside and pass data
 - Do not read/write deep down inside the code
 - Keep the inside of your code pure/stateless